History Department, Course Descriptions for all Undergraduate Courses, Fall 2018.

 HIST 172 History of East Central Europe I

-A survey of East European peoples and states from the rise of the Medieval Kingdoms to the outbreak of World War I. The course will trace the influence of the multi-national Jagiellon, Habsburg, Ottoman, and Romanov empires in the region.
-Topics will include: the formation of ethnically and religiously diverse societies, the role of noble democracy, the influence of the Enlightenment and Romanticism, and the significance of social transformations caused by industrialization and foreign domination.
-A major theme of the course will be the rise of nineteenth-century nationalism, which in the decades prior to World War I gradually turned neighbors into mutually-hostile partisans of ethnically-homogenous, nation-states.
+A survey of East European peoples and states from the rise of the Medieval Kingdoms to about 1800.
+The course will trace the influence of the multi-national Jagiellon, Habsburg, Ottoman, and Romanov empires in the region.
+Topics will include: the formation of ethnically and religiously diverse societies, the role of noble democracy, and the influence of the Enlightenment and Romanticism.

 HIST 230 Europe after Rome